Calan Breckon • Updated March 3, 2023

 2. Thinkific

 I’ve hosted a few courses on Thinkific and love the easy drag-and-drop set-up for your course landing page as well as the layout for the course when someone is enrolled.
-The downside is it’s kind of limited on what you can do with the free option but overall it’s pretty decent considering it’s free.
+The downside is it’s kind of limited on what you can do with the free trial option but overall it’s pretty decent considering it’s free.

-Thinkific also offers membership & bundle options but only after you choose a paid option, but even then it’s not too pricy depending on what your needs are.
+Thinkific also offers membership platform & bundle options but only after you choose a paid plan, but even then it’s not too pricy depending on what your needs are.
 They also have add-ons and ways to grow without needing to fully upgrade and pay a lot more before you need to.

 PRICE: